Sanskar-Rijal/Note_App/README.md

 - **Add a New Note**: Use the floating action button (FAB) on the note screen to create a new note.
 Enter a title and description, then save the note.
 - **Edit a Note**: Long-press on an existing note to update its title and description.
 - **Delete a Note**: Swipe or click the delete icon on a note to remove it from the list.
+- **Jetpack Compose UI**: The app utilizes Jetpack Compose for building modern and responsive UIs.

 > Splash Screen Animation And Biometrics
 <img src="https://media.giphy.com/media/e4L7BqzVTdwYadBMDm/giphy.gif" height=400 width=200/>